Ellis’ NOR Seminar in PA and Field Trip to AC

 2. Ellis NOR Baccarat Q&A

-63 Responses to “Ellis’ NOR Seminar in PA and Field Trip to AC”
+101 replies on “Ellis’ NOR Seminar in PA and Field Trip to AC”

-• Thanks, Benn – Yup, it was the highlight of my baccarat journey so far!
+Thanks, Benn – Yup, it was the highlight of my baccarat journey so far!
 I’m hoping it is just the beginning.

-2. Ellis here:
+Ellis here:

 Wow, virtuoid really captured every nuance of the way I play plus the comradery at BTC.
 He’s our kind of guy and the BTC guys saw that right away.
 He’s a “just the facts Mam” kind of guy.
 He was paying attention to far more than I realized.
 I’m incredulous!